Sorry, you need to enable JavaScript to visit this website.

 Thesis / Dissertation

-In Section 2, you will undertake a comprehensive literature review of the field.
+In Section 2, you will undertake a a comprehensive literature review of the field.
 This review, with a maximum word limit of 5000 words, will serve as a foundation for your research project, providing essential background information and contextualising the significance of your chosen area of study.
 Your literature review will be assessed based on the depth of your research, your critical analysis, and your ability to synthesise and present the information effectively.
-This assignment will contribute to 33% of your final mark, highlighting its importance in demonstrating your understanding of the field and your ability to engage with relevant academic literature.
+This assignment will contribute to your final mark, highlighting its importance in demonstrating your understanding of the field and your ability to engage with relevant academic literature.

 These assessments not only allow you to demonstrate your academic abilities but also provide an opportunity for you to contribute to the existing body of knowledge in the field of cognitive neuroscience.
 Both sections will be evaluated by experienced faculty members who will assess your work based on its quality, originality, and scientific rigour.